StephenDataStax/dsbank-coreandsearch/README.md

 ) WITH CLUSTERING ORDER BY (transaction_time DESC);
 ```

+# Copying data into the table

+DSE has several mechanisms for data ingest.
+This example uses the COPY command to import the CSV file.
+With COPY, the target table is named, the columns structre is defined, and the source file is provided.
+Note, in this example, the data has a column hearder which is handled with the HEADER = TURE option.

 `COPY dsbank.transactions (cc_no, transaction_time, amount, items, location, merchant, notes, status, tags, transaction_id, user_id) FROM '/tmp/dsbank.csv' WITH HEADER = TRUE ;`

+# Querying data with CQL

 //select a specific account (primary key)